-That's usually fuelling the fire for people who aren't confident in themselves, their bodies or their abilities.
+That’s usually fuelling the fire for people who aren’t confident in themselves, their bodies or their abilities.
 This lack of confidence or comfort is what we need to change.
 Everyone started from somewhere, no matter how fit they are.
 Picking up the ropes is often a lot easier after you take the plunge for the first time.
-There are a number of ways to do it, which we’ll get on to, but you are not alone.
+There are several ways to do it, which we’ll get on to, but you are not alone.

 Another big factor of fighting the exercise fear and beating that gym anxiety is knowing where to start.
-Knowing how to exercise is half the battle, after all.
-Not knowing what you should be doing or how is off-putting for everyone.
-No one wants to be doing something dangerous or wrong, especially in front of people, and that's understandable.
+Knowing how to exercise is half the battle, after all—not knowing what you should be doing or how is off-putting for everyone.
+No one wants to be doing something dangerous or wrong, especially in front of people, and that’s understandable.

 The last thing we’ll look at is the fear of the unknown.
 Too many of us are too quick to shrug off exercise because it’s not something we’re used to.
 It’s understandable, and it’s easy to do.
 That’s one of the main reasons to beat it!

 When you start exercising, you’ll be amazed at all the benefits it offers you and how good you feel about doing it!
 No one walked into the gym knowing everything already.
 Like everything in life, people are constantly learning and doing new things.
 That’s the only way to progress.
 So take the leap when and however you can.

 So those are the problems, but what are the solutions to fight the exercise fear and conquer your gym anxiety?
 Well, there are a lot.
 More than you think too!